fstwn/malt/src/malt/imgprocessing/imgs_undistorted/README.md

 ## Images undistorted using camera matrix will end up here.
+Do not place any images here manually!